phoenixway/websockets-client/README.md

-# Websockets client
+# Websocket client

-Websockets client for desktop and mobile devices developped with Flutter.
+Websocket client for desktop and mobile devices developped with Flutter.